UoMResearchIT/docker-introduction-archive/episodes/docker-hub.Rmd

 There is also some useful information that can help us choose the image that we want, which we will point out in a moment.

 For now, lets go to the top result, the [python](https://hub.docker.com/_/python) container image (which is endorsed by the Docker team) to see what is on a typical Docker Hub software page.

 ![](fig/docker-hub/python.png){alt='Dockerhub\_python'}

 The top-left provides information about the name, short description, popularity (i.e., more than a billion downloads in the case of this container image), and endorsements.

 The top-right provides the command to pull this container image to your computer.

 The main body of the page contains many used headings, such as:

-- Which tags (i.e., container image versions) are supported;
+- Which tags (i.e., container image versions) are supported.
-- Summary information about where to get help, which computer architectures are supported, etc.;
+- Summary information about where to get help, which computer architectures are supported, etc.
-- A longer description of the container image;
+- A longer description of the container image.
-- Examples of how to use the container image; and
+- Examples of how to use the container image.
 - The license that applies.

 The "How to use the image" section of most container images' pages will provide examples that are likely to cover your intended use of the container image.

 ## Container Image versions and owners

 A single Docker Hub page can have many different versions of container images, based on the version of the software inside.
 These versions are indicated by "tags".
 When referring to the specific version of a container image by its tag, you use a colon, `:`, like this:
 ```
 CONTAINER_IMAGE_NAME:TAG
 ```
 If we click the version tag for `alpine3.18` of this image, Docker Hub shows it as `python:alpine3.18`

 ![](fig/docker-hub/python_alpine318.png){alt='Dockerhub\_python'}